ee538/final-project-txia0604/README.md

 <p align="center"><img src="Myimg/3-8.png" alt="SingleUpdateD" width="500"/></p>

-Here is some results of this function.
+Here are some results of this function.
 Because it is also a case-sensitive function, you will get following result if you still using "target" as one of the inputs:

 <p align="center"><img src="Myimg/3-5.png" alt="CalculateShortestPathResult1" width="500"/></p>

-Because the list of path may be a bit harder to see in the programming, I use the plot of the path as the result.
+Because the list of paths may be a bit harder to see in the programming, I use the plot of the path as the result.
 Here is the plot of the shortest path between Target and CVS:

 <p align="center"><img src="Myimg/3-2.png" alt="CalculateShortestPathResult2" width="500"/></p>

-and we compare it with the recommand route on the Google map:
+and we compare it with the recommend route on the Google map:

 <p align="center"><img src="Myimg/3-4.png" alt="CalculateShortestPathResult2Google" width="500"/></p>

-We can see that they have similiar result.
+We can see that they have similar result.

 Here is the plot of the shortest path between Ralphs and CVS:

 <p align="center"><img src="Myimg/3-6.png" alt="CalculateShortestPathResult3" width="500"/></p>

-and we compare it with the recommand routes on the Google map:
+and we compare it with the recommend routes on the Google map:

 <p align="center"><img src="Myimg/3-7.png" alt="CalculateShortestPathResult3Google" width="500"/></p>